- Sizes: XS, S, M, L, XL (see chart)

 How breathable is it?

 > Cycling is a highly aerobic activity - so you sweat a lot.
 Even the most breathable fabrics won't actually stop you sweating and because they're windproof, you lose the cooling effect of the air rushing past as you ride.

 > The anti-Cyclone, Flash Gordon, Storm Trooper, Flip Flop and She Shell all use 2.5 layer HydroFoil fabric.
 Specifically developed for high aerobic activities, it is extremely breathable - around 2-3 times more so than standard waterproof-breathable fabrics.
 It has a water vapour transfer rate of 15,000 gm per sqm per 24hrs.
 The latest spec 2.5 layer version has a textured finish on the inside that improves comfort.
 Under arm vents in the Storm Trooper and She Shell provide additional temperature control, while the anti-Cyclone sports mechanical venting at the chest and arms.
 All the HydroFoil jackets feature full-length front zips.

-> Avoid cold-water detergents and those with bleach.
+> Avoid cold-water detergents and those with bleach or fabric softener.
 The cold-water varieties have little enzymes that are super-charged to brave the cold but can damage the HydroFoil fabric.
 Bleach may attack the HydroFoil laminate.
 Also avoid products containing fabric softeners, ie. wool wash.
 These destroy the water repellent finish.

 > Select a mild plant-based soap like Ecover, Ecostore, Earthwise or Aware.
 A specific sport wash like Grangers Extreme Cleaner or Nikwax Tech Wash (around NZ$30 from most outdoor shops).
 Any stubborn stains should be dabbed not rubbed clean.
 For grease spots you can use a degreaser like Swarfega.
 It's aggressive stuff though so take care - it might be best left alone as added character.